intel-unesp-mcp/infieri2019-session1/README.md

 performance from a single core so we can determine if the results we get are good or not.
 One key measure for any processor is the number of floating point operations per second (FLOPS) it can handle.
-Another important feature of the Xeon Phi is related to vectorization.
+Another important feature of the Xeon Phi™ is related to vectorization.
 A vector is a group of data items of the same data type that can be processed in parallel by a single instruction.
 The compiler generates a vector by converting array expressions into the vector format supported by the processing architecture.
-As an example, in the Xeon Phi coprocessor, sixteen 32-bit wide single precision floating point numbers can be processed simultaneously, as its vector processing unit is 512-bit wide.
+As an example, in the Xeon Phi™ coprocessor, sixteen 32-bit wide single precision floating point numbers can be processed simultaneously, as its vector processing unit is 512-bit wide.
-Double precision floating point numbers are 64-bits wide, so eight 64-bit wide double precision floating point numbers can be processed simultaneously in the Xeon Phi coprocessors.
+Double precision floating point numbers are 64-bits wide, so eight 64-bit wide double precision floating point numbers can be processed simultaneously in the Xeon Phi™ coprocessors.

-In this sense, one possible approach to determine the peak single precision floating point capability of an Intel Xeon Phi coprocessor is by calculating the following expression:
+In this sense, one possible approach to determine the peak single precision floating point capability of an Intel® Xeon Phi™ coprocessor is by calculating the following expression:

 * clock frequency x number of cores x 16 x 2 (FMA) FLOPS per cycle

-For the Intel Xeon Phi model 3120A we get:
+For the Intel® Xeon Phi™ model 3120A we get:

 * 1.100 GHz x 57 cores x 16 x 2 = 2006.4 GigaFLOPS

-And for the Intel Xeon Phi model 5110P:
+And for the Intel® Xeon Phi™ model 5110P:

 * 1.053 GHz x 60 cores x 16 x 2 = 2021.8 GigaFLOPS